ontio/ontology/docs/specifications/cli_user_guide.md

 ## 1. Start and Manage Ontology Nodes

 Ontology CLI has a lot of startup parameters for configuring some of the Ontology node's behavior.
 Use ./Ontology -help to see all startup parameters supported by the Ontology CLI node.
-If ontolgy CLI is started without any parameters, it will access the Ontology Polaris test network as a synchronous node by default.
+If Ontology CLI is started without any parameters, it will access the Ontology Polaris test network as a synchronous node by default.

 ### 1.1 Startup Parameters